 On September 30, 2015, we had an aggregate available borrowing capacity of \$4.6 billion under the Credit Facility and Supplemental Facility, net of outstanding borrowings of \$1.3 billion and letters of credit of \$37.1 million.
 For the nine months ended September 30, 2015, the maximum aggregate amount outstanding under the two credit facilities was \$1.8 billion and the weighted average amount outstanding was \$1.2 billion.
 The weighted average interest rate was 0.76% for the nine months ended September 30, 2015.
-Further, on October 6, 2014, the Operating Partnership entered into the global Commercial Paper program and on March 2, 2015, increased the maximum aggregate program size from \$500.0 million to \$1.0 billion as further discussed below.
+Further, on October 6, 2014, we entered into the global Commercial Paper program and on March 2, 2015, increased the maximum aggregate program size from \$500.0 million to \$1.0 billion as further discussed below.

-We and the Operating Partnership have historically had access to public equity and long and short-term unsecured debt markets and access to secured debt and private equity from institutional investors at the property level.
+We have historically had access to private and public long and short-term unsecured debt markets and access to secured debt and private equity from institutional investors at the property level.
+Simon also has historically had access to public equity markets.

-Our business model and status as a REIT require us to regularly access the debt markets to raise funds for acquisition, development and redevelopment activity, and to refinance maturing debt.
+Our business model requires us to regularly access the debt markets to raise funds for acquisition, development and redevelopment activity, and to refinance maturing debt.
 We may also, from time to time, access the equity capital markets to accomplish our business objectives.
 We believe we have sufficient cash on hand and availability under the Credit Facility, the Supplemental Facility, and the Commercial Paper program to address our debt maturities and capital needs through 2015.